smr547/pbs_demo/raijin_pbs_tips.md

 ## Job script only runs on head node
 When PBS has assembled the cluster of nodes to run your job it will launch your job script as a single process on the head node.
-How your job uses the resources available to it is entirely guided by your job scripts.
-Since your aim is to utilise all cores and nodes availabe to you adopt one or more [strategies for distributing workload](workload_distribution_stategies.md).
+How your job uses the resources available to it is entirely guided by your job script.
+Since your aim is to utilise all cores and nodes availabe to you adopt one or more [strategies for distributing workload](workload_distribution_stategies.md) across those nodes.

 ## Watch your process memory size
 A standard Raijin node is equipped with 16 cores and 32 GB of RAM.
 It is also a hard reality that PBS job monitor